fdilke/idris_exps/using-repl.md

 Note have to get the indentation right.

 Invoke the REPL as `idris -p contrib` ; you'll then have the `contrib` package available.
-Also put `opts = "-p contrib"` in an .ipkg file to include packages.
+Also put `opts = "-p contrib specdris"` in an .ipkg file to include packages.
-In REPL can import with: e.g. `:module Test.Unit.Assertions`
+In REPL can import with: e.g. `:module Test.Unit.Assertions` Can define nice spec-style tests with Specdris - later: understand how this library works